CPJKU/beat_this/README.md

 print("Downbeat positions (in seconds):", downbeat)
 ```

-If you plan on converting multiple files, the `Audio2Beat` class is more efficient, because it only load the model once:
+If you plan on converting multiple files, the `Audio2Beat` class is more efficient, because it only loads the model once:

 ```python
 from beat_this.inference import Audio2Beat